ViniciusMCabral/library-management-system/README.md

 # microkernel-library-system

+Practical assignment for the INF008: Object-oriented programming (OOP) discipline.

-1 - Acesse o diretório microkernel (O último que tiver) 2 - mvn install
+1 - Access the microkernel directory (the last one)
+2 - mvn install
 3 - mvn exec:java -pl app